Professional Development Opportunities

 • Grade K-5 Teachers

-Join the Minnesota Zoo for this new program to find out more about these creatures that share our state and how to engage your students in taking on a real conservation action project to Help MN freshwater turtles and wildlife, Engage their community, Raise Awareness, and Preserve wetlands in our state.
+With its 10,000 lakes and miles of winding rivers, Minnesota is a paradise for freshwater turtles.
+Unfortunately, these turtles face a variety of threats that put their future at risk.
+Join the Zoo to find out more about these creatures and how to engage students in taking on a real conservation project to help Minnesota freshwater turtles and wildlife.
+Your students can engage their community, raise awareness, and preserve wetlands in our state.

 Copyright 2023, Minnesota Zoo | All Rights Reserved | Privacy Policy